ISISComputingGroup/ibex_developers_manual/backend_system/First-time-installing-and-building-(Windows).md

 * Navigate to the config folder

-* Enable git credential store and set a username, on a developer machine use your own name rather than "spudulike" of course, on an instrument replace NDXXXX with the real instrument name
+* Enable git credential store and set a username, on a developer machine use your own name rather than "spudulike" of course, on a developer machine replace NDXXXX with the name of your computer, on an instrument use the real instrument name
 ```
 git config --global core.autocrlf true
 git config --global credential.helper wincred